Bridging Synthetic and Real Routing Problems via LLM-Guided Instance Generation and Progressive Adaptation: Related Works

 \section{Related Works}

-\paragraph{Constructive Neural VRP Solvers.} Those models learn policies to construct solutions in a step-by-step or one-shot manner: Pointer Network (Ptr-Net) proposed by \cite{NIPS2015_29921001} employed a transformer-based encoder-decoder network that generates solutions to VRPs in a sequential way.
+\paragraph{Constructive Neural VRP Solvers.} Those models learn policies to construct solutions in a step-by-step or one-shot manner: Pointer Network (Ptr-Net) proposed by \cite{NIPS2015_29921001} employed an encoder-decoder network that generates solutions to VRPs sequentially.
 Follow-up works utilize reinforcement learning (RL) to improve Ptr-Net's gradient update to generate better approximate solutions on TSP \cite{bello2017neuralcombinatorialoptimizationreinforcement} and CVRP \cite{NEURIPS2018_9fb4651c}.
-More recently, more neural VRP models have evolved with their architectures built upon attention mechanisms, starting with the attention-based model (AM) \cite{kool2018attention}, which is versatile on a wide range of COPs.
+More recently, NCO solvers have shifted toward attention-based architectures, starting with the attention model (AM) \cite{kool2018attention}, which is versatile on a wide range of COPs.
 Policy optimization with multiple optima (POMO) \cite{NEURIPS2020_f231f210}, has further promoted the capability of the attention-based model on TSP and CVRP.
 Other constructive frameworks developed from AM and POMO illustrate their broader scalability \cite{NEURIPS2021_29539ed9,choo2022simulation,NEURIPS2022_0cddb777,chen2023neural,chalumeau2023combinatorial,hottung2024polynet,ijcai2024p769}.